Buddhist monasticism: Local variations

 Monastic practices vary significantly according to location.
 In part, this can be attributed to differences in the scriptural and doctrinal traditions that were received in different parts of the Buddhist world.
 Additionally, local concessions to social, geographical, and climatic conditions have been adopted by most monastic orders in order to smooth the integration of monks into local communities, and to ensure that monks live in a safe and reasonable manner.
 In cold climates, for instance, monks are permitted to own and wear additional clothing not specified in the scriptures.
 In areas where begging rounds are impossible (due to traffic, geography, or disfavor by the lay community), monks more commonly employ a kitchen staff of monks or lay followers who are responsible for providing meals for the community.
 For instance, in the Theravada tradition monks continue to follow the traditional practice of asking for alms where possible.
 In East Asia, Confucian views discouraged begging and lead to many monasteries growing their own food and employing monks as cooks.

 Although there were a number of distinct vinaya traditions or ordination lineages, only three have survived to the present day: the Theravāda, Dharmaguptaka, and Mūlasarvāstivāda.

-Japanese Buddhism is particularly distinguished by its rejection of celibate monasticism.
-Following Meiji-era changes to national laws, monks and nuns could no longer be forbidden from marrying, and as a result a distinct class of married clergy and temple administrators emerged.